rust-lang/book/src/ch17-02-concurrency-with-async.md

 The `while let` loop pulls all of this together.
-If the result of calling `rx.recv().await` is `Some(message)`, we get access to the message and we can use it in the loop body, just like we could with `if let`.
+If the result of calling `rx.recv().await` is `Some(message)`, we get access to the message and we can use it in the loop body, just as we could with `if let`.
 If the result is `None`, the loop ends.
 Every time the loop completes, it hits the await point again, so the runtime pauses it again until another message arrives.